materight/seq2seq-slot-filling/README.md

 **Matteo Destro (221222)** \
 **Natural Language Understanding - 2020/21** \
 \
-A squence-to-sequence model with attention and beam search for concept tagging.
+A sequence-to-sequence model with attention and beam search for concept tagging.
 Trained and evaluated on the ATIS dataset.

 ## Get started
 - Clone the repository